Kourosh-Davoudi/stack-exception/README.md

     }
 ```
 ## Task2: Implement exception mechanism
 In the previous task, we assume that user input is always correct.
-Rewrite a a program and implement exception mechanisms that can handle different errors.
-The program should the throws different exception (could be an object or just an integer), and appropriate catch statements to handle these mistakes.
+Rewrite the program and implement exception mechanisms that can handle different errors in input.
+The program should <code>throw</code> different exceptions (could be an object or just an integer), and have an appropriate catch statement to handle these cases.
 The program should handle the following cases:
  - There are not at least two operands on the stack when given an operator.
  - There are unexpected input(s) which are not operator (+,-, *, / ) nor an integer.